 OCD is believed to affect about 1 – 2 percent of the population.
 It causes someone to feel anxiety about something.
 For example, leaving a household appliance on in case it causes a fire while you’re out of the house.

 This fear causes the sufferer to check and recheck everything is turned off and unplugged, the checking eases the anxiety.
 However, we begin to doubt our checks and the anxiety comes back immediately after checking, which causes a person to check and check again, this can go on for some time.
 In more severe cases, someone can spend an hour or longer a day checking and rechecking.

 Other Contributing Factors

 This obsessive personality trait seems to be largely motivated by the need for perfection, including the need for symmetry.
-Perfectionism is associated with the orderliness trait, as-well as efficiency, order and the need for excessive organization, and cleanliness.
+Perfectionism is associated with the orderliness trait, as well as efficiency, order, including the need for excessive organization, and cleanliness.
 The causes of OCD seem to be a combination of the traits orderliness, and neuroticism.

 Different Symptoms of OCD